inkstitch/inkstitch/collections/_tutorial/en/meandering-writing.md

 * The params simulator shows that there will be jumps  inside the letters.
 If you want to turn them into trims, select the letters and `Path > Break Apart`
 * You will need to call Params again.

-### Negative space meanderinng
+### Negative space meandering

 * Select the other text copy
 * `Path > Object to path`
 * `Path > Combine`
 * Instead of the text object, you now have a group which contains exactly one path.
 * Check that this group is above the rectangle in the "Layers and Objects" dialog.
 If necessary move the rectangle.
-* Select the group that contains the text  and the rectangle
+* Select both the group that contains the text  and  the rectangle
 * `Path > Exclude`
 * Check that the result of the operation is selected
 * `Extensions > Ink/Stitch > Params` and choose the settings for  your meanders.